 III.
 Communication and interpersonal relations

-- Upholds the dignity of team members and maintains effective interpersonal relationship with them
+- Upholds the dignity of team members and maintains effective interpersonal relationships with them

-- Appreciates and nurtures professional role of team members
+- Appreciates and nurtures the professional role of team members

 IV.
 Valuing Human beings

 - Takes reasonable measures to protect people from damaging and nonethical procedure